Snowy Monaro Regional Council: Council

 The Snowy Monaro Regional Council comprises eleven Councillors elected proportionally in a single ward.
-The Councillors elected for a fixed four-year term of office with effect from 4 December 2021 were:
+The Councillors elected for a fixed four-year term of office with effect from 4 December 2021 were: Hanna was re-elected mayor while Hopkins became deputy mayor in the 2024 council elections.
+New councillor Andrew Thaler was sworn in October 2024, but has subsequently been suspended three times due to his behaviour.